ilovewingchun/SMTP-sender/README.md

 This perl script is used to send emails that attach multiple files as attchments.
 Multiple attachments will be sent one by one, resursively.
+You will need to specify SMTP server location during the scrpit.
+By default it is 0.0.0.0, remember to give it a proper location.
+You will also be prompted with how many times do you want to repeat.
+This is for stress testing.
 In the end of the script, it will calculate how much time does it spend on sending all emails.

+Usage:
+smtp_sender_eng.pl [-h] [-f from] [-t to] [-s subject] files(or directory/*)

 For example: